dotnet/samples/core/nativeaot/HelloWorld/README.md

 ## Add NativeAOT to your project

 Add `<PublishAot>true</PublishAot>` property to your project file.
-This will produce a native AOT app and shows PublishAot compatibility warnings during build.
+This will produce a native AOT app and show any potential compatibility warnings during the publish process.

 ## Restore and Publish your app